zhousarah/azure-compute-docs/articles/virtual-machines/availability-set-overview.md

 When you use availability sets, create two or more VMs within an availability set.
 Using two or more VMs in an availability set helps keep applications highly available and meets the 99.95% Azure service-level agreement (SLA).
 There's no extra cost for using availability sets.
 You only pay for each VM instance that you create.

 Availability sets offer improved VM-to-VM latencies compared to availability zones, because VMs in an availability set are allocated in closer proximity.
-Availability sets have fault isolation for many possible failures, to minimize single points of failure and offer high availability.
+Availability sets have fault isolation for many possible failures, to minimize single points of failure and to offer high availability.
 Availability sets are still susceptible to certain shared infrastructure failures, like datacenter network failures, which can affect multiple fault domains.

 For more reliability than availability sets offer, use [availability zones](availability.md#availability-zones).
 Availability zones have the highest reliability.
 Each VM is deployed in multiple datacenters to help protect you from loss of power, networking, or cooling in an individual datacenter.
 If your highest priority is the best reliability for your workload, replicate your VMs across multiple availability zones.